MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Receive-PSSession.md

   8 AD      Server01        Disconnected  ADEndpoint                   None

 The fifth command uses the Receive-PSSession cmdlet to reconnect to the AD session and get the results of the script that ran in the session.
-The command uses the OutTarget parameter to request the results in a job named "ADJob".The command returns a job object.
+The command uses the OutTarget parameter to request the results in a job named ADJob.The command returns a job object.
 The output indicates that the script is still running.
 PS C:\>Receive-PSSession -ComputerName Server01 -Name AD -OutTarget Job -JobName AD Job Id     Name      State         HasMoreData     Location --     ----      -----         -----------     --------